Netflix/dgs/docs/data-loaders.md

 ## Thread Pool Optimization

-Using `supplyAsync()` without a second argument provided causes the main work of a Data loader to run on a [common thread pool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--) shared with most other async operations in your application.
-If that Data loader is calling a slow service and subject to heavy load, the common thread pool could become fully saturated.
+Using `supplyAsync()` without a second argument will cause the main work of a Data loader to run on a [common thread pool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--) shared with most other async operations in your application.
+If that Data loader is responsible for calling a slow service and/or subject to heavy load, the common thread pool could become fully saturated.
 In the worst case, this could result in application "freezes" as each dataloader in the application awaits a free thread from the fixed-size common pool.

-To account for this, IO-bound Data loaders should instead maintain their own dedicated thread pool rather than reserve threads from the common pool.
+To account for this, IO-bound Data loaders should instead maintain their own dedicated thread pool rather than use the common pool.
 When choosing a thread pool, it's recommended to review the options under the [Executors Javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executors.html), but a safe default for IO bound workloads is usually `Executors.newCachedThreadPool()`.
-As opposed to the fixed-size static thread pool, `Executors.newCachedThreadPool` will create new threads on-demand if all previously-createds threads are saturated.
+As opposed to the fixed-size static thread pool, `Executors.newCachedThreadPool()` will create new threads on-demand if all previously-createds threads are saturated.

 ```java